QResearch Practice information sheet

 Who is organising the research and who are the guarantors?

-QResearch is a joint venture between the University of Nottingham and EMIS.
-The project is organised and guaranteed by Professor Julia Hippisley-Cox, GP and professor of General Practice (University of Nottingham) and Dr Shaun O'Hanlon (Clinical and Development Director, EMIS).
+QResearch is a joint venture between the University and EMIS Health.
+The project is organised and guaranteed by Professor Julia Hippisley-Cox, GP and Professor of General Practice (University of Oxford) and Dr Shaun O'Hanlon (Chief Medical Office, EMIS Health).

 E-mail: [email protected]

-If you have any queries about QResearch, then please contact Professor Julia Hippisley-Cox email.
+If you have any queries about QResearch, then please contact Professor Julia Hippisley-Cox using the above email.
 Further details about QResearch can be found on the QResearch website (www.qresearch.org)

 If you have any complaints about the way that QResearch is being conducted, please contact: